-The boundaries of harvest areas will be marked with flagging tape, or the GPS coordinates of the boundary will be uploaded into the harvesting equipment, or a combination of both techniques will be used.
+The boundaries of harvest areas will be marked with flagging tape, or the GPS coordinates of the boundary will be uploaded into the harvesting equipment, or a combination of both techniques will beused.

-If boundaries are being ribboned, ribbons are not needed where a distinguishable linear corridor can be used, or the area beside the boundary has a height difference of 10 meters of more.
-Table 3 lists the standard flagging tape colours that will be used where needed, to mark boundaries or lines for proposed forestry activities.
+If boundaries are being ribboned, ribbons are not needed where a distinguishable linear corridor can be used, or the area beside the boundary has a height difference of 10 meters or more.
+Table 2 lists the standard flagging tape colours that will be used where needed, to mark boundaries or lines for proposed forestry activities.
 Deviations from the approved harvest area boundaries are acceptable under certain conditions and allowances set out in the Forest Operations Standard.

-Table 3 Standard Flagging Tape Colours
+Table 2 Standard Flagging Tape Colours